kobe1299/SlayTheSpireMods/README.md

 ```
 #y: A word prefixed with this symbol is colored yellow.
 Mainly for keywords.

 #b: Colors a word blue.
-Often placed at the end of a string so the number that follows is blue.
+Often placed at the end of a string so the number that follows becomes blue.
 ```